-- 1. Members must use, and retain in individual case files, the following documents; - 1) Application for assistance (see Section 4.1.5, Selecting Applicants above); - Verification of occupant income; (see Section 4.1.6, Selecting Applicants above), including a copy of the income eligibility worksheet (see Section 2.4.4); - 3) Verification of ownership see Section 2.5.2, Eligible Units; - 4) Work write-up; - 5) Cost estimate; - 6) Rehabilitation proposals (bids received); - 7) Pre-construction conference record; - Contract for Rehabilitation and/or other written agreements, Written Agreements Member/Contractor with specialty service providers (e.g. lead inspections, blower door testing, etc.);
+- 1. Members must use, upload to the ESFRLP Partner Portal when required, and retain in individual case files, the following documents; - 1) Application for assistance (see Section 4.1.5, Selecting Applicants above);

-- 9) Contractor's Release(s) of Liens ; - 10) A detailed breakdown of Program-eligible expenditures; - 11) Post Rehabilitation Property Value Certification; - 12) Homeowner Written Agreement; See Unit Management Workbook; - 13) Promissory Note; - 14) Deed of Trust; - 15) Essential Property Standards Checklist with Pre- and Post-Rehab Sections thoroughly completed and related certifications signed and dated; - 16) A completed copy of the Unit Completion Report, see Unit Management Workbook; - 17) Any documentation required by the age of the unit or the scope of rehabilitation, including, but not limited to, lead-based paint clearance test reports, and flood insurance documentation; - 18) Before and after photographs (at least 2 of each) documenting the need for, and results of, rehabilitation; - Unit financial log documenting all financial transactions by date, amount, payee, balance, etc., and consistent with information reported on the Unit Completion Report; - 20) A copy of the invitation to bid on the work, and a record of all contractors invited to bid; - 21) Bid opening record/tally identifying date and time of the bid opening, all parties present for the opening, all bidders and the amounts of their bids.
-The bid tally must be witnessed and signed by all present; - 22) Owner's Certificate of Satisfaction in which the homeowner certifies that the work has been completed to his/her satisfaction.
-It should also include language to certify that the homeowner received all warranties from the contractor as well as counseling from the project manager and/or contractor(s) on maintenance issues, instructions on operating new appliances and/or systems, etc.).; - 23) Request for Notice of Sale, if applicable (see Section 4.4.5, below); - 24) Privacy Notice, (provided by Agency) - 25) Lead Based Paint Requirements Worksheet; and - 26) Unrepresented Borrower Affidavit;
+- 2) Verification of occupant income; (see Section 4.1.6, Selecting Applicants above), including a copy of the income eligibility worksheet (see Section 2.4.4); - 3) Verification of ownership see Section 2.5.2, Eligible Units; - 4) Work write-up; - 5) Cost estimate; - 6) Rehabilitation proposals (bids received); - 7) Pre-construction conference and post-construction conference records; - 8) Contract for Rehabilitation and/or other written agreements, Written Agreements Member/Contractor with specialty service providers (e.g. lead inspections, blower door testing, etc.); - 9) Contractor's Release(s) of Liens ; - 10) A detailed breakdown of Program-eligible expenditures; - 11) Post Rehabilitation Property Value Certification; - 12) Homeowner Written Agreement; - 13) Promissory Note; - 14) Deed of Trust; - 15) Essential Property Standards Checklist with Pre- and Post-Rehab Sections thoroughly completed and related certifications signed and dated; - 16) A completed copy of the Unit Completion Report - 17) Any documentation required by the age of the unit or the scope of rehabilitation, including, but not limited to, lead-based paint clearance test reports, and flood insurance documentation; - 18) Before and after photographs (at least 5 of each) documenting the need for, and results of, rehabilitation; - 19) Unit financial log documenting all financial transactions by unit, date, amount, payee, balance, etc., and consistent with information reported on the Unit Completion Report; - 20) A copy of the invitation to bid on the work, and a record of all contractors invited to bid; - 21) Bid opening record/tally identifying date and time of the bid opening, all parties present for the opening, all bidders and the amounts of their bids.
+The bid tally must be witnessed and signed by all present; - Owner's Certificate of Satisfaction in which the homeowner certifies that the work has been completed to his/her satisfaction.
+It should also include language to certify that the homeowner received all warranties from the contractor as well as counseling from the project manager and/or

+- contractor(s) on maintenance issues, instructions on operating new appliances and/or systems, etc. at the post-construction conference; - 23) Request for Notice of Sale, if applicable (see Section 4.4.5, below); - 24) Privacy Notice, (provided by Agency); - 25) Lead Based Paint Requirements Worksheet; and - 26) Unrepresented Borrower Affidavit;

-Documents with an asterisk () must be used in the form provided in the Program Guidelines.
+Documents with an asterisk () must be used in the form provided in the Program Guidelines or ESFRLP Partner Portal.